Create Your Own Course

 Honors Independent Study (HON 4391) is offered every semester.
 This course allows students to study selected materials under the direct supervision of a professor for honors credit.
 The course meeting days, times, and substitutions are arranged by the professor and honors student.

-To enroll in an independent study course, a student must meet with Dr. Ron Haas, prior to enrolling in HON 4391.
+Prior to enrolling in an independent study course, a student must meet with Dr. Ron Haas.
 You can download the HON 4391 Course Agreement below.
 To make an appointment, please email firstname.lastname@example.org.

 The Honors Thesis is a course that students undertake under the supervision of a professor and possibly, a second reader, on a subject of their choosing.
 This course culminates in a project of significant size, and is required to graduate in the Honors College.
-Before registering for HON 4390B, a student must have the thesis proposal approved by the thesis supervisor, and meet with Dr. Heather Galloway, Dean of the Honors College, to receive final approval to enroll in the course.
+Before registering for HON 4390B, a student must have the thesis proposal approved by the thesis supervisor, and meet with Dr. Ron Haas, to receive final approval to enroll in the course.
 Find more details on the Thesis Requirements page.

 For General Studies (BGS) majors only